Traditional Peruvian Cuisine

-Many dishes of national cuisine of Peru is enoughsharp (pepper and garlic are in Peruvian dishes in abundance).
-Despite this, special attention should be paid to the popular fish specialties in the country - raw fish marinated in lemon juice (ceviche).
+Many dishes of the national cuisine of Peru are quite spicy (pepper and garlic are abundant in Peruvian dishes).
+Despite this, special attention should be paid to the popular fish dish in the country - raw fish marinated in lemon juice (ceviche).

 Food in Peru

-Do you want to enjoy traditional Peruvian cuisine?
-Order in local institutions potato patties stuffed with avocado, crab meat or chicken (causa rellena); soup, cooked in milk with potatoes and eggs (chupe de camarones); spicy soup with vermicelli and beef (sopa criolla); jelly, prepared on the basis of sweet potato, corn, cinnamon, dried fruits, cloves and lemon (mazamorra morada).
+Want to sample some traditional Peruvian cuisine?
+Order potato pies stuffed with avocado, crab meat, or chicken (causa rellena) from local establishments; chowder cooked in milk using potatoes and eggs (chupe de camarones); spicy soup with noodles and beef (sopa criolla); jelly made with sweet potatoes, corn, cinnamon, dried fruit, cloves and lemon (mazamorra morada).

-Locals sensitive to issuescooking, so even a cuisine museum was opened in Lima.
-This may come anyone to eat, right to choose something one of the huge assortment of dishes will not be easy.
-Those who love spicy food, can then try the pork, roasted on coals with hot sauce; willing to try something special, can opt for meat or guinea pigs, llamas, and vegetarians - the vegetable stews and dishes of spinach, beans and lentils.
+Locals are sensitive to culinary issues, so even the Museum of National Cuisine is open in Lima.
+Anyone can come here to have a delicious meal, although it will not be easy to choose one of the huge assortment of dishes.
+Those who love spicy food will be able to taste pork roasted on charcoal with a hot sauce here; those wishing to taste something special can opt for meat from llamas or guinea pigs, and vegetarians - on vegetable stew, as well as dishes of spinach, beans and lentils.

 Where to eat in Peru?
 At your service: